 11. The Green Inferno

-Considering that The Green Inferno is from director Eli Roth and Blumhouse, you can bet the movie is only for those with a super strong constitution.
+Considering that The Green Inferno is from director Eli Roth AND Blumhouse, you can bet the movie is only for those with the strongest of constitutions.
 Student activists fly from New York City to the Amazon to help protect and save the rainforest.
-But once their plane crashes, it becomes a different kind of fight for survival.
+But once their plane crashes, they realize they are not alone in the sprawling verdant landscape, and it becomes a different kind of fight for survival.

-Another flick for the strong-stomached, Rob Zombie’s House of 1000 Corpses begins as a tale of two teenage couples.
+Another set of flicks for the strong-stomached, Rob Zombie’s Firefly Trilogy includes House of 1000 Corpses, The Devil’s Rejects, and 3 From Hell.
+The trilogy begins with House of 1000 Corpses, as a tale of two teenage couples.
 They are on a journey through the Texan backwoods in search of some serial killers from urban legends, but they end up getting kidnapped and tortured by an insane family.

 The Devil’s Rejects is a sequel to House of 1000 Corpses (and is still directed by Rob Zombie).
 It centers on three members of the above-mentioned psychopathic family and their attempts to meet up with their father and escape capture from the local sheriff.

 If you loved House of 1000 Corpses and The Devil’s Rejects and are looking for more, we’ve got good news: 3 from Hell is the unholy third movie in this Rob Zombie series.
-It takes place a decade after the events of The Devil’s Rejects, and follows villainous protagonists Otis Driftwood and Baby Firefly getting freed from jail by their also-psychotic half-brother.
+It takes place a decade after the events of Rejects and follows villainous protagonists Otis Driftwood and Baby Firefly getting freed from jail by their also-psychotic half-brother.

 16. The Fly